vyapp/vy/BOOK.md

 This command works in NORMAL mode, it inserts a blank line above the cursor position then puts vy in INSERT mode.

-Put the cursor over a non blank line then press.
+Put the cursor over a non blank line then press:

     <Key-n>